Home Compare GET.PA vs PSPN.SW

 Getlink vs PSP Swiss Property: Which Stock Looks Stronger in 2026?

-PSP Swiss Property holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+The structural profiles are close, with PSP Swiss Property carrying a narrow edge on valuation.
 Getlink SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Getlink SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with PSP Swiss Property, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.